 Benefits of email hashing

-- Communicate with clients across all screens and devices: Unlike the cookie, which represents an anonymous user, the email address represents a known customer.
-It’s unique to that individual, and remains persistent across all devices, apps and browsers
+Unlike a third-party cookie, the email address is a stable ID that represents a known customer.
+It is unique to that individual and remains persistent across all devices, apps, and browsers.

 Through hashing, consumer email addresses are transformed into anonymized identifiers that cannot reveal any personally identifiable information, making the email hash the perfect secure people-based identifier.